moerazem/JUSTOKRs/README.md

-# Okr
+# JUST OKRs

+This is the JUSTOKRs application - it's an webapp to help large distributed teams manage & track their progress.

+It's has three tiers:
+* Ember.js web app
+* Node.js APIs
+* MySQL database

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of starting to work with this app and collaborating on it.
-A short introduction of this app could easily go here.

 ## Prerequisites